yashumayank/FastNeo/README.md

 # INSTALL AND SETUP (PRE-REQUISITES)
 ```
-#Download the tool
+#Download
 git clone https://github.com/yashumayank/cfRNA-neoepitopes.git

-#install bowtie2, samtools and julia.
-Th following command can be used in case you conda
+#install prerequisites bowtie2, samtools and julia.
+The following command can be used in case you conda
 conda install -c bioconda bowtie2 samtools julia

 #install required packages in Julia
 julia pkginstall.jl

+#update the install directory in
 ```

 Download mapping indices